ChinchilaDeCodigo/Nu-Metal-Pose-Random-Image-Detector/README.md

     *(Change `main.py` to whatever you named your file.)*

 3.  **Make the Pose!**
-    * Show both of your hands, open, to the camera to trigger the random image.
+    * Show both of your hands, open, to the camera to trigger the random image and play the audio.

 ---